mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Same person**: Oh yes.

 **Katagiri**: Oh, it's very easy.
-So that's why, according to zazen, we can make arrangement of those five, [or] at least four.
+So that's why, according to zazen, we can make arrangement of those five, or at least four.
 And then immediately, you can get a chance to manifest total personality, because all circumstances are perfectly arranged.

 ##### 32:27

 For instance, if you want to feel comfortable, you cannot get a comfortable feeling without making arrangement of the environment.
 That’s the environment: the number one, number two, number three, number four.
 So anyway, first of all, make arrangement.
 That is the point; instead of escaping, or attaching, or destroying, et cetera.

 But, on the other hand, the problem is, we have a mind.
 The mind is trying to attach to a certain result which we have experienced.
 That's why [zazen](glossary#zazen) immediately is seen as a means to an end.
-So [we say], “Let's do zazen; you can attain [enlightenment](glossary#enlightenment)."
+So we say, “Let's do zazen; you can attain [enlightenment](glossary#enlightenment)."
 Or, "Zazen makes you happy; zazen makes you strong, psychologically, mentally."
 It *seems* to be good; but actually it's not the real experience of touching the core of the problem of life and death.
 Life and death is completely no design.
-[The basis] of life and death has no design on having a reward after doing or before doing; just do.
+The basis of life and death has no design on having a reward after doing or before doing; just do.
 Zazen is a good example.

 So that's why the regulation of the mind is very important.

 ##### 34:20

 **Question**: [Roshi](glossary#roshi)?
-We talk about [and] we chant that the natural condition of mind is to be free from clinging.
+We talk about and we chant that the natural condition of mind is to be free from clinging.
 Sometimes I wonder about – I'm not clear about – if it's our natural condition to have this freedom from clinging, why is it so difficult for a human being to see it or to attain it?
 It seems like it requires so much continual regulation and it's almost impossible to attain it.
 Why is this called the natural condition in life?

 **Katagiri**: Well, in a sense it's not difficult.
 In a sense it's a very simple practice.
 You think that it is difficult because of your consciousness, limited by your education and your environment, and you try to see your experience.
 At *that* time, it's really difficult to know, to experience [what is] natural, or the basis of [ego consciousness](glossary#ego-consciousness) itself.

 But usually, I told you: total personality.
 Total personality is – well, through this [person], through this *you*, we can see the total personality.
 In a sense – according to consciousness, our sense, our mind – I can ‘smell’ you.
 Or, I can smell myself.
 There is a stink, in a bad sense – but in a good sense, it's pretty good.
 So the total personality shows you the judgement, good or bad.
 But that good or bad is something you understand through the consciousness.

 On the other hand, that total personality comes from – where?
 Beginningless past, and endless future.
 Finally, that's total personality, where [Katagiri](glossary#katagiri) is Katagiri.
 So why don't you take care of Katagiri, with careful, compassionate attention – completely beyond judgement, good or bad, right and wrong?
-We must be right in the middle of total personality [in] everyday life, always.
+We must be right in the middle of total personality in everyday life, always.
 Total personality is the core of life – so we must be there, always.

 From this point, it's pretty easy; no difficulty.
 That's why [Dogen Zenji](glossary#dogen) says there is faith, if you believe total personality or [Buddha Nature](glossary#buddha-nature), whatever there is.
 Within total personality, or the original nature of existence, there is no confusion, no [suffering](glossary#suffering).
 No suffering, no confusion, no agitation, et cetera.
 Completely perfect.